 Another great thing to do in your 24 hours in Nairobi is to visit the Maasai Market.
 The Maasai market, held at various points in the city on different days, is a must visit for a memory to bring back home of beautiful Kenya.
 It has some really traditional gifts – even if you are not looking to buy anything, it is certainly worth a look.
 The market sells lovely hand-made products and amazing paintings (me and my friend both bought one from the artist), wooden carved statues and much more.
 Remember, as I mentioned above, the location changes depending on which day of the week it is, so always check before!
 We met this guy outside the market and he wouldn’t let us in until we had taken a photo with him and his spears (looks like my hair made it onto one of his spears haha!).

-To end the evening, of course we headed to the famous Carnivore restaurant!
+To end our 24 hours in Nairobi, of course we headed to the famous Carnivore restaurant!
 Carnivore is known as one of the best eating experiences in the whole of Africa!
 Here you’ll find all you can eat meats of every variety: ostrich, crocodile, and all the usuals.
 Prepare for some meat sweats after hehe.

 When is the best time of year to visit Nairobi?